NALTP/Rules/README.md

     - (d) Teams will have 60 seconds to submit a snake pick.
 Failure to select a player will result in the top player from the draft packet being added to their roster.
     	- (1) Captains may choose to opt-out of participation in the snake draft.
 Those who do will receive the top player from the draft packet when it is their turn to pick.
     - (e) At the conclusion or each round the draft order is reversed.
 The last pick in round 1 will have the first pick in round 2 while the first pick in round 1 will have the last pick in round 2.
     - (f) The snake draft will continue until every eligible signup has been drafted to a team.
-  - (2) All players drafted during the Snake draft will be assigned the tag "Floater".
-See [Article IV, Section B](#section-b---drops-call-ups-free-agency-floaters) for more information on Floater procedures.
 ___
 ### Article IV - Roster changes